robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check if Sensitive Data was Involved

 At this point you know how the attacker was able to get into your systems and a general idea of what they did.
-After reviewing the permissions associated with the IAM Role you realize that it has very permissive policies as it relates to your S3 bucket.
+After reviewing the permissions associated with the IAM Role of the compromised instance you realize that it has very permissive policies as it relates to your S3 bucket.
 Verify what sort of senstive data is in your bucket and take a closer at your Macie Alerts.

 1. Go to the [Amazon Macie](https://mt.us-west-2.macie.aws.amazon.com/) console.
 2. Look through the latest alerts.